florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

    </div>

-This table provides the parameter values that has been considered in juschus' research :cite:`juschus:2021`, all of which can be found as options in the analytical polarization model class.
+This table provides the parameter values that has been considered in juschus' research :cite:`juschus:2021`.

 ******************************
 Sizing calculation
 ******************************
-PEMFC dimesion calculation
+PEMFC dimension calculation
 ==========================
 The PEMFC length is calculated by multiplying the number of layers, :math:`N_{layers}`, by the length layer ratio, :math:`LLR`, which is the total length of the Aerostak 200W divided by the number of single-layer fuel cells.